 The MS Computer Science ALIGN program admits students on a rolling basis up until the domestic and international applicant deadlines.
 View upcoming deadlines.

-Minimum TOEFL score of 100 for the Seattle location which is international compliant.
+Minimum TOEFL score of 100 for Seattle and Boston locations which is international compliant.